 The taxable land value will be reduced by an allowable proportion.

-If you plan to build or renovate, you can claim a concession for up to four years after you take ownership.
+If you plan to build or renovate, you can claim a concession for up to 4 years after you take ownership.
 If tenants or others occupy the home when you become the owner, you can only claim the concession once they move out.

 To qualify you must meet all 5 of the following conditions:

-you or another family member must not own and occupy another principal place of residence.
+You or another family member must not own and occupy another principal place of residence.

-you must live in the property continuously for at least six months once construction is complete
+You must live in the property continuously for at least six months once construction is complete.

-you cannot generate any income from the property once construction or renovations begin
+You cannot generate any income from the property once construction or renovations begin.

-you and any others can only use the land for legal purposes
+You and any others can only use the land for legal purposes.

-the land must not have the option to build more than 2 residences or residential units under local planning laws, including when combined with adjoining land
+The land must not have the option to build more than 2 residences or residential units under local planning laws, including when combined with adjoining land.

 The Chief Commissioner can extend the availability of the concession from 4 tax years to up to 6 if satisfied:

-there has been a delay in the completion of the building or other works necessary to facilitate the owner’s intended use and occupation of the land as a principal place of residence,
+there has been a delay in the completion of the building or other works necessary to facilitate the owner’s intended use and occupation of the land as a principal place of residence

 the delay is due to exceptional circumstances beyond the control of the owner, and